THE SMSMODE© BLOG

-- Use RCS, the new conversion accelerator channel: this new type of message has a double advantage.
+- Use RCS, the new conversion gas pedal channel: this new type of message has a double advantage.
 First, the addition of carousels, buttons, and clickable images/links gives you the ability to track the customer journey like a tracking URL.
-Secondly, these new features make your offer more attractive, both aesthetically and in terms of the fluidity of the process.
+Second, these new features make your offer more attractive, both aesthetically and in terms of the flow of the process.
 A real reinvention of the customer experience.

 For a physical shop